-Children work with materials, planned and chosen by the teacher in an activity designed to allow the teacher to observe and assess children in terms of a particular objective for development and learning.
+• Children work with materials, planned and chosen by the teacher in an activity designed to allow the teacher to observe and assess children in terms of a particular Key experience.

-Large Group Time
+• Large Group Time

 Children and adults meet together as a large group to read stories, sing songs and finger plays, dance to music, play instruments and games, and to talk about special events.